Reader Martha sent me an e-mail telling me about her recent style reawakening, and I just had to share:

 - Dress down Monday, Wednesday, and Friday and dress up Tuesday and Thursday.
 Gradually get your environment used to what appears to be an experiment until the time is ripe for full transition.

 - Wear one or two signature pieces at a time.
-Don’t go full-Carrie-Bradshaw, just tack a giant flower to your blazer.
+Don’t go full Carrie Bradshaw, just tack a sparkly flower brooch to your blazer.
 Don’t wear a wiggle dress and bright red lips and a string of pearls, just strap on your Minna Parikkas with your simple sheath.

 - Take photos of yourself and look at them THE NEXT DAY.
 Get some distance and then evaluate.
 Learn how awesome you are one photo at a time until you feel ready to try out your new signature style in public.

 Dressing boldly or distinctively is – as Martha so eloquently points out – a way of allowing yourself to be truly seen.
 You’re exposing bits of your inner self to the outside world, and that can feel vulnerable.
-But until you let others glimpse your inner landscape, one little outfit-peek at a time, they’ll never know you fully.
-And they’ll never be able to lavish you with the praise you so completely deserve.
+But letting others glimpse your inner landscape, one little outfit-peek at a time, allows them to know you better.
+And if you want to do that and feel comfortable with it, you create the opportunity for them to lavish you with the praise you so completely deserve.

 Image courtesy foxandfeathers.